bdahlstrom/SecWebProj2023/README.md

 This app was created as a project for Secure Web App Development class.

-This app is designed to assist with receipe searches using an API at https://www.edamam.com/
+This app is designed to assist with receipe searches using an API at https://www.edamam.com/.
+You'll want to register at that website to receive your own App ID and App Key for your deployment.

 This app also utilized Firebase (https://firebase.google.com) for build deployment.